Lynda Osborne bio

 Once again Lynda stepped into imparting her knowledge, this time in 2007 at the University of the West indies, when she co-lectured in 2 fashion modules : Fashion Industry studies and Computer-aided design in Fashion, part of the 3rd year segment of the Human Ecology Bachelor of Science degree.

-Operations resumed in 2013, and in 2015, Lynda showcased her Trellis Collection at Fashiontt’s first show “ModeTT” held at the Radisson Hotel.
+Lynda adapted to using her full name “Lynda Osborne” as she resumed operations in 2013, and in 2015 she showcased her Trellis Collection at Fashiontt’s first show “ModeTT” held at the Radisson Hotel.
 Her collection was themed after the white lattice work seen on many of the country’s architecture.
-That fashion show also launched a ModeTT’s LookBook, and marked a prelude to FashionTT’s LookBook editions.
+That fashion show also launched a ModeTT’s Look Book, and marked a prelude to FashionTT’s LookBook editions.